kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 # Change log

+# 2025-07-28
+* added mapping for treatmentService to encounter.serviceProvider

 # 2025-07-16
 * removed usage for multilingualEntries and replaces with multilinguals
 * removed unnecessary static type from encounter